Ferny Hills

 Ferny Hills features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 81.4% of all households, including 40.7% couples with children, 28.6% couples without children, and 11.1% single parent families.
+Family households account for 81.4% of all households, including 40.7% couples with children, 28.6% couples without children, and 11.1% single parent families.
 Non-family households make up the remaining 18.6%, with lone person households at 16.4% and group households comprising 2.0%.
-The median household size is 2.8 people, larger than the Greater Brisbane average of 2.6.
+The median household size is 2.8 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households